-As most of the IVOA Data Access Protocol, FAP makes use of VOTable for metadata exchange, STC, UCD, Utypes and Units for metadata description.
+As with most of the IVOA Data Access Protocols, FAP is expected to use of VOTable for metadata exchange, STC, UCD, Utypes and Units for metadata description.

 A FAP service is to be registered into the VO Registry, using the associated registry standards (in particular Resource Metadata, VOResource and SimpleDALRegExt specifically for Data Access Protocols such as FAP).
 Once registered, a FAP service will get a unique IVOA Resource Identifier.
 Furthermore, FAP services should be registered with its supported interfaces via the VOSI standard.